perlaruizaviles/farandula/farandula-java/Readme.md

 Each GDS has its own implementation since requests and responses are built different.

 ## Luisa Assistant
 Luisa is a class with an assistant role.
-The main purpose of this class is provide the initial information before to build a search request (for hotels or flights).
+The main purpose of this class is provide the initial information before to build a search request (flights).
 Luisa implements different methods to make the search components using more intuitive.

-Luisa has the static method `using` which is used to specify the supplier to be used and return a Luisa instance based on that supplier, this supplier can be for hotel search or flight search.
+Luisa has the static method `using` which is used to specify the supplier to be used and return a Luisa instance based on that supplier.

 ```
 //Create a GDS based connector to be used as flight supplier